PhilKuer/docker-http-https-echo/README.md

 ![browser](https://raw.githubusercontent.com/philkuer/docker-http-https-echo/master/screenshots/screenshot.png)

-This image is executed as non root by default and is fully compliant with Kubernetes or Openshift deployment.
+This image is executed as non root by default and is fully compliant with Kubernetes.

+**This image is using the recommended UID ground `0` to be fully Openshift compliant.**

 Please do not use the `:latest` tag as it will break without warning, use a specific version instead.